programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

       scale_x_date(date_breaks = "1 day", date_labels = "%b %d") +
       scale_y_continuous(breaks = seq(0, 400, by = 50)) +
       theme(axis.text.x=element_text(angle=40, hjust=1)) +
-      labs(title = "Figure 1 - Daily tweets dispersed on whether or not they\ncontain #sesamestreet", y="Number of Tweets", x="Day", subtitle = "Period: 4 december 2021 - 13 december 2021", caption = "Total number of tweets: 2.413") +
+      labs(title = "Figure 1 - Daily tweets dispersed on whether or not they\ncontain #sesamestreet", y="Number of Tweets", x="Date", subtitle = "Period: 4 december 2021 - 13 december 2021", caption = "Total number of tweets: 2.413") +
       guides(linetype = guide_legend(title = "Whether or not the\ntweet contains \n#sesamestreet"))

 {% include figure.html filename="scalable-reading-of-structured-data-1.png" caption="Daily tweets in the period from 4 December 2021 until 13 December 2021 dispersed on whether or not they contain '#sesamestreet'.
 The tweets from this period were collected by a freetext search on 'sesamestreet' without the hashtag.
 The total number of tweets returned was 2413." %}

 You are now going to visualise your results.
 Using the code 'ggplot(aes(date, n)) +', you are creating a visualisation of the four preceding lines (which transformed the data to help us explore the chronology of tweets with and without the official hashtag "\#sesamestreet").
 To pick up where you left off in the previous code chunk, continue with the `ggplot()` function, which is “tidyverse”'s graphics package.
-This function is told to label the x-axis "Day" and the y-axis "Number of Tweets" based on TRUE/FALSE values.
+This function is told to label the x-axis "Date" and the y-axis "Number of Tweets" based on TRUE/FALSE values.
 The next function needed to generate the visualisation is `geom_line()`, where you specify "linetype=has\_sesame\_ht", which plots two lines in the visualisation, one representing
 TRUE and one representing FALSE.

 The lines of code following the `geom_line()` argument tweaks the aesthetics of the visualisation.
 In this context, aesthetics describes the visual representation of data in your visualisation. `scale_linetype()`tells R what the lines should be labeled as. `scale_x_date()` and `scale_y_continuous()`